Adonis-galaxy/RSA/README.md

 ### Poster ### -->

 ## TODO: ##
-Here we release the training code.
+Here we release the training code and checkpoints.
 I am still reorganizing the code (code is a little messy now).
-Will release the final version and the CKPT soon.
+Will release the final version and the evaluation code soon.

 ## Setup Environment ##
 Create Virtual Environment: